technofocus-pte/migrt2Innovregdepth/Lab Guides/Lab 1 - Preparing your lab environment/Lab 1 - Preparing your lab environment.md

     > <font color=Orangered> **Note**:  Do not use your **Company/Work Account** to login to redeem the Azure Pass, another Azure Pass will not be issued.</font>

-4. Enter the **Office 365 Tenant credentials** to complete the sign in process
+4. Enter the **Office 365 Tenant credentials** provided on the **Resources/Home** tab of the Lab interface to complete the sign in process

 5. Once the sign in process is completed, click on "**Confirm Microsoft Account**" if the correct email address is listed.